 Regardless of whether you think the smartphone has changed the world for better or for worse, there’s no denying it has its uses.
 You can use it to open and close various apps while you’re bored, and you can use them to avoid making eye contact with strangers on the bus.

 Thanks to the invention of digital wallet services, phones can also now be used to pay for things in place of your credit or debit card.
 One of the most popular payment services available on smartphones is Samsung Pay.

 Product Features Earn uncapped rewards points!# Product Features

 What is Samsung Pay?

 Samsung Pay is a form of contactless payment technology (also known as a digital wallet) that’s exclusively available to users of the latest Samsung phones.
 It essentially lets you pre-load your credit or debit card information onto your phone (securely) and then lets you make quick and easy payments at the press of a button.
-Time is money after all, so why would you waste precious seconds digging out an actual card from your pocket?
+Time is money, so why would you waste precious seconds digging out an actual card from your pocket?

 Samsung phones are very popular worldwide.
 According to Statista, Samsung phones account for 22.7% of the global smartphone market share, while domestically they represent around 24%.
-This means as many as 24% of all smartphone users could have access to this payment technology, in addition to Google Pay – since Samsung uses the Android operating system.
+This means as many as 24% of all smartphone users could have access to this payment technology, in addition to Google Pay, since Samsung uses the Android operating system.

 Samsung pay also works on Samsung smartwatches.